 Our Experience With TrustedHousesitters

-Our review of Trustedhousesitters is that it’s a fantastic opportunity.
+Our review of TrustedHousesitters is that it’s a fantastic opportunity.
 We wish we knew about TrustedHousesitters years ago.
-Our experience single-handedly revolutionized travel, as well as our happiness, stress level, and the friendships we have made in the process.
+Our experience single-handedly revolutionized the way we travel, as well as our happiness, stress level, and friendships we have made in the process.

-Not to mention, housesitting has saved us $7000 this year.
-In fact, we haven’t paid for rent in over a year!
+Not to mention, housesitting has saved us $7,000.
+We didn’t pay for rent in over a year!
 But, those savings are chopped liver compared to all the other benefits of housesitting.
 If you’re not housesitting, you’re not maximizing your travel experience!

-Whether or not you’re full-time travelers, like us, or just looking for a few weekend getaways a year, we highly recommend searching through TrustedHouseSitters.com.
+Whether or not you’re a full-time traveler like us, traveling alone or with a family of five, or just looking for a few weekend getaways a year, we highly recommend searching through TrustedHouseSitters.com.
 Most housesits come with pets, although a few are homes only.
-So, next time you’re in Washington D.C. or London or Dubai, why not stay like a local while caring for a sweet pet.
+So, next time you’re in Washington D.C., London, or Dubai, why not stay like a local while caring for a sweet pet?

 Traveling Before Becoming Trusted Housesitters

 In March 2018, my husband and I quit our engineering careers and set off for a few years in South America.
 We planned to travel and build our health and wellness business remotely.
 We decided to live in a new South American country every three months, which is the duration typically given on a tourist visa.

 Settling down for three months helped us get into a work routine, make friends, join clubs, and integrate into the local community.
 We sincerely wanted to live and experience each country at a deep level.
 So, we bought a one-way flight to Ecuador and hit the ground running for our house hunt.

 In Cuenca, Ecuador, we found a 3-month apartment rental on an expat Facebook group and moved in 8 days after we arrived.
 The cost: $525/month.